-Name of significant shareholder Name of company or group company Relationship Type of transaction Amount (thousan d euro) SOCIEDAD ANÓNIMA DAMM HERBA RICEMILLS, S.L.U.
+Name of significant shareholder . , Type of transaction Amount (thousan d euro) SOCIEDAD ANÓNIMA DAMM HERBA RICEMILLS, S.L.U.
 Contractual Sale of goods (finished or otherwise) 5,334

 D.3 List any significant transactions for a significant amount or object between the company and/or companies in its group and the directors or executives of the company: